Skip to main content

 When we link modes we can also link directly from a top-level (parent) to a low-level (grandchild) and skip intermediate levels.
 This can be done when the intermediate level does not have a “PowerConsumption” Vali.

-For example, referring to Figure Component Based System Architecture, we can define the power consumption of one of the four engines (“Back_Left” (3) which can be considered as the grandchild) in the propulsion system of the “Valicopter_5000” (Parent) (1) and link the modes here to the overall Valicopter system modes, without defining and linking the power consumption and modes in the Propulsion system (Child) (2).
+For example, referring to Figure block Based System Architecture, we can define the power consumption of one of the four engines (“Back_Left” (3) which can be considered as the grandchild) in the propulsion system of the “Valicopter_5000” (Parent) (1) and link the modes here to the overall Valicopter system modes, without defining and linking the power consumption and modes in the Propulsion system (Child) (2).

 Using the same matrix from the top level